 Alarms are used to send immediate notifications when sensor readings read a certain threshold.
-They can also be used to control output (please see DIGITAL OUTPUT).
+They can also be used to control an output (please see section 12.3 DIGITAL OUTPUT).

 When a measurement is made, if alarms are enabled for that measurement, the sensor reading is compared to the Alarm Threshold and Alarm Deadband.
 If certain criteria are met, the alarm triggers (see below).